-Surrounded by islands and water, Brønnøysund sits on a narrow peninsula that juts out of the mainland.
-Around 5,000 people live in this small town, many in colourful houses against a backdrop of gentle slopes and dramatic mountain peaks.
+Surrounded by islands and water, Brønnøysund sits on a narrow peninsula that juts out from the mainland.
+Around 5,000 people live in this small town, many in colorful houses against a backdrop of gentle slopes and dramatic mountain peaks.

-Enjoy the bustling atmosphere of the harbour and take a walk along Havnegata.
+Enjoy the bustling atmosphere of the harbor and stroll along Havnegata.
 Drop into one of the pubs for a snack, or treat yourself to a meal in a local restaurant.
-Wander the visitors’ marina, or visit an 1870 Neo-Gothic stone church.
-For some extra excitement, you may be able to go kayaking, or island-hopping on a RIB safari.
+Wander the visitors’ marina, or visit an 1870 stone church built in neo-Gothic style.

 As we sail, look out for the Vega archipelago, a cluster of some 6,500 islands, skerries, and islets.
 There’s a UNESCO World Heritage Centre on the island of Gardsøy which showcases how highly prized eider down is harvested from the local eider ducks by providing little huts for them to build their nests in.

-On an island south of Brønnøysund, you’ll find Torghatten mountain, recognisable by a natural tunnel that runs through the centre.
-According to local lore, the hole is the result of a troll who fired an arrow at a young woman who had rejected his advances.
+On an island south of Brønnøysund, you’ll find Torghatten mountain, recognizable by a natural tunnel that runs through the center.
+According to local lore, the hole is the result of a troll who fired an arrow at a young woman who rejected his advances.
 As the Troll King threw his hat to protect her, the sun began to rise, turning the hat to stone with a hole in the middle from the arrow.

-On an optional excursion, you can take an hour’s walk up to the hole in the mountain.
-Peer through the tunnel and enjoy the view of the islands around.
+On an optional excursion, you can hike an hour up to the hole in the mountain.
+Peer through the tunnel and enjoy the view of the surrounding islands.

 A picturesque town

 After a hearty breakfast on the ship, we’ll dock mid-morning at Ålesund, a town that spreads out across a string of islands.